NikaV42/NikaV42/README.md

 - 👋 Hi, I’m @NikaV42
-- 👀 I’m interested in career swiths into IT
+- 👀 I’m interested in making a career switch into IT
 - 🌱 I’m currently learning MySQL and Python
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/nika-vuletic/

 <!---
 NikaV42/NikaV42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.